-A Hornby 2018 enigma and the Tri-ang Railways R625 Wagon Lits sleeping car and the Pullman dining car conversion.
+A Hornby 2018 enigma.
+The Tri-ang Railways R625 Wagon Lits sleeping car and a Pullman dining car conversion.

 Having recently seen a copy of the Hornby 2018 catalogue, it was surprising, nay astounding to observe the illustration on the front cover.
 This image is of a painting depicting the pre war up Night Ferry passing Folkestone Warren hauled by 855, a Southern Railway Lord Nelson class locomotive Sir Robert Blake.
 Behind the locomotive, the illustrious blue CIWL Type F Sleeping Cars are prominently illustrated.

-With eager anticipation the catalogue was duly scrutinised and sure enough models of the Lord Nelson class locomotives in three different eras were on offer but alas, as for the sleeping cars, they were conspicuous by their absence.
+With eager anticipation the catalogue was duly scrutinised and sure enough models of the Lord Nelson class locomotives in three different eras were on offer but alas, as for the sleeping cars and the fourgons, they were conspicuous by their absence.

 This is not the first time that Hornby and other manufacturers have disappointed their prospective customers by inserting illustrations on their catalogue covers depicting models that they do not make, well not yet anyway.
 In the case of the sleeping cars however, once upon a time Hornby's predecessor Tri-ang Railways did actually offer a 00 scale Continental type sleeping car of sorts and even an SNCF Fourgon van in their range.
 Read on for more on this intriguing saga.